A great sandwich idea for feeding a crowd. Pita Roll Up Sandwiches. Full of Boursin Cheese and Your Favorite Deli Meat.

 - 1 pound Pastrami or any of your favorite deli meat

 Lay out your pita rounds and spread on a good layer of the Boursin cheese.
 Top with a few nice layers of the deli meats.
 Sprinkle on some basil, tarragon and chives.
 Add a layer of thin-sliced radishes and slivered sun-dried tomatoes.
 Roll them up.
-Slice them in half on the diagonal.
+Slice them in half on the diagonal for bite sized sandwiches.
 Secure each half with a toothpick which has been speared with a small pepporncini.
-Tasty.

 As you can see, it’s not really a recipe.
 It is flexible enough to be easy to match your own tastes.
 By using a different brand of flavored spreadable cheese, different sandwich meat and spices and you can make this your own.